puppetlabs/bolt/pre-docs/running_tasks_and_plans_with_bolt.md

 ## Installing tasks and plans

-Tasks and plans are packaged in Puppet modules, so you can install them as you would any module from the Forge.
-Install from the command line with the puppet module install command, or install and manage them with a Puppetfile and Code Manager.
+Tasks and plans are packaged in Puppet modules, so you can install them as you would any module from the Forge and manage them with a Puppetfile.
 For more details, see the installing modules documentation.

 ## Inspecting tasks and plans